arizhs-10p/parallel-universe/Readme.txt

 *Project Name and Description:
-Parallel-Universe is a tesst automation framework which can support cross browser web, Rest API's and Android API testing.
+Parallel-Universe is a test automation framework which can support cross browser web, Rest API's and Android APPIUM testing.

 *Installation Instructions:
 Intellij ide, JDK 11 or above, Android studio